-- 1. If the pledged item is transferred, the pledged property shall also be transferred to the buyer, except as provided for in paragraphs 3 and 4 of this article. - 2.
-If the pledged item is transferred in the case of registered pledge, the pledger and the buyer shall be jointly liable to register the buyer as a pledger with the Public Registry and for vehicles and auxiliary equipment of agricultural machines defined by Article 53(1) of the Law of Georgia on Road Traffic, the pledger and the buyer shall be jointly liable to register the buyer as a pledger with the Service Agency.
+1. If the pledged item is transferred, the pledged property shall also be transferred to the buyer, except as provided for in the third

+- 2. If the pledged item is transferred in the case of registered pledge, the pledger and the buyer shall be jointly liable to register the buyer as a pledger with the Public Register and for vehicles and auxiliary equipment of agricultural machines defined by Article 53(1) of the Law of Georgia on Road Traffic, the pledger and the buyer shall be jointly liable to register the buyer as a pledger with the Service Agency.
 If the pledger and the buyer fail to meet the above requirement, they shall be jointly and severally liable for any damages caused by the non-performance of the requirements. - 3.
 If the pledger transfers the pledged item in the case of a possessory pledge, the pledge shall be terminated and the buyer shall acquire non-encumbered property if the pledgee or the person authorised by him/her transfers the possession of the pledged item to the buyer. - 4.
 If the pledger transfers the pledged item during the course of ordinary business activity, the buyer shall acquire non-encumbered property irrespective of whether or not the buyer had knowledge of the pledge.
 This rule shall not apply if the buyer and the pledger acted in bad faith.

 Law of Georgia No 1826 of 30 June 2005 - LHG I, No 41, 19.7.2005, Art.
-284

-Law of Georgia No 4310 of 29 December 2006 - LHG I, No 2, 4.1.2007, Art.
-35
+284 Law of Georgia No 4310 of 29 December 2006 - LHG I, No 2, 4.1.2007, Art.
+35 Law of Georgia No 1833 of 24 December 2013 - website, 3.1.2014